samuelbourland/scaleVertexGroup/README.md

 # Scale Vertex Group
-Blender addon for precision weighting
+Blender Addon for Precision Weighting

 This addon is intended to give you more precise control for assigning weights.
 It was written out a desire to quickly and easily have precise control over weights on individual vertices.